Fn4Us/tsunami/README.md

 ### Deploy

-Click one of the buttons above and follow the steps
+Click one of the buttons above and follow the steps, its not that hard

 ### Proxies